mtoensing/simpletoc/readme.txt

 = Features =

-* Designed for Gutenberg.
+* Designed for Gutenberg
-* Generates an unordered list.
+* Provides an unordered list
+* Simple and clean HTML
-* Styled by your theme.
+* Styled by your theme
-* No customizations needed.
+* No customizations needed
-* Compatible with AMP plugins.
+* Compatible with AMP plugins
 * SEO friendly.
-No javascript.
+No javascript
-* Comes with English and German translations.
+* Comes with English and German translations

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1